Carsten Stoll

 IEEE Vis, 2005

-We propose stylized line primitives for scientific visualization, enabling expressive non-photorealistic rendering of flow fields and vector data.
-The method renders line-based visual elements with controllable attributes like thickness, opacity, and curvature to effectively convey complex data patterns.
+We propose stylized line primitives for scientific visualization, enabling expressive non-photorealistic rendering of flow fields and vector data with controllable thickness, opacity, and curvature attributes.

 2003